PROGRAM IN HUMAN MEDICINE

 PROGRESS ASSESSMENT

-Pragmatism as an educational philosophical stance requires assessing thought, action and their interaction.
 The curriculum utilizes a group of assessments that include the nationally-normed multiple choice examinations associated with a professional education but do not stop at the determination of simply what our learners “know.”
-A core assessment is the Progress Clinical Skills Examination of actual performance with standardized patients.
-Other assessments in the suite include a multi-source rating by their faculty, peers, health care team members and actual patients which indicates what our College of Human Medicine students “do.”
+A core assessment is the Progress Clinical Skills Examination assessing actual performance with standardized patients.
+Other assessments include multi-source feedback by their faculty, peers, and health care team members which indicates what our College of Human Medicine students “do.”
 Portfolios of evidence containing essays, multimedia, reflections, scholarly products and projects are regularly reviewed by faculty to assure that acquisition of the necessary knowledge, skills and attitudes is taking place, and that learners can receive anticipatory guidance to achieve not only competence, but excellence.
 Ongoing data flow from these multiple types of assessments assures that students, faculty, staff, and administration are engaging in continuous quality improvement.
 Students are guided to focus on particular areas of challenge and opportunity.

 ADMISSION TO THE PROGRAM IN HUMAN MEDICINE